 An entity's right to defer settlement of a liability for at least 12 months after the reporting period must have substance and, as illustrated in paragraphs 72B-7573-75, must exist at the end of the reporting period.
-If the right to defer settlement is subject to the entity complying with specified conditions, the right exists at the end of the reporting period only if the entity complies with those conditions at the end of the reporting period.
-The entity must comply with the conditions at the end of the reporting period even if the lender does not test compliance until a later date.
+If the right-to defer settlement is subject to the entity complying-with specified conditions, the right exists at the end of the reporting period-the reporting period-The entity must comply with the conditions at the end of the reporting period even if the lender does not test-compliance until a later date.